bazelbuild/bazel/site/docs/remote-execution-ci.md

 ## Prerequisites

-Before completing the steps in this document, ensure the following:
+Before completing the steps on this page, ensure the following:

 *   Your GitHub repository is part of the
     [Bazel GitHub organization](https://github.com/bazelbuild).